aih/RulesEditing/Rules2012-prev.md

             Committee or at least three (3) days before a specially called meeting.
-In the event of a memorial resolution submitted in response to the passing of the person so remembered, the ten (10) day requirement shall be waived by the Standing Committee on Resolutions.
+In the event of a memorial resolution submitted in response to the passing of the person so remembered, the ten (10) day requirement may be waived by the Standing Committee on Resolutions.

-    3. The Republican National Committee shall create a Standing Budget Committee and any subcommittees thereof that it deems desirable to which it shall delegate the responsibility of developing a budget and reviewing income and expenditures of the Republican National Committee.
+    3. The Republican National Committee shall create a Standing Budget Committee and any subcommittees thereof that it deems desirable to which it may delegate the responsibility of developing a budget and reviewing income and expenditures of the Republican National Committee.
 The Standing Budget Committee shall be composed of eleven (11) members of the Republican National